Aakarsh1506/Criminal-Network-Analysis/backend/README.md

 SPACY_MODEL=en_core_web_sm
 ```

-Hybrid mode uses spaCy/regex for entity candidates and Ollama for entity checking and
+Hybrid mode uses spaCy/regex for entity candidates and Ollama only for
 sentence-based relationship extraction.
 Install the configured
 spaCy model with `backend/.venv/bin/python -m spacy download en_core_web_sm` if needed.
 `EXTRACTION_MODE=groq` is the legacy name for full model extraction; it also respects